Legend of Kay: Plot

 As Kay, Su Ling, and the Avalanche (all back in the ship) stare across the horizon at the exploding volcano, the merchant (who the pandas have seemingly saved) tries to sell some souvenirs to Kay and Su Ling.
 With a grin, Kay pulls off the merchant's rice hat to reveal the Master himself.
 Kay jokes about finally having to master his abilities by outfoxing his master.
 Kay, Su Ling, and the Master all then begin to laugh, the ship returning for a free Yenching.

 Remaster

-Legend of Kay Anniversary, a version of the game with improved graphics and online leaderboards for players to compare scores, was released on PC, Mac, Xbox 360, PlayStation 3, PlayStation 4, and Wii U on July 28, 2015.
+Legend of Kay Anniversary, a version of the game with improved graphics and online leaderboards for players to compare scores, was released on Windows, OS X, Xbox 360, PlayStation 3, PlayStation 4, and Wii U on July 28, 2015.
 It was later ported to the Nintendo Switch on May 29, 2018.

 Reception

 The PlayStation 2 version of Legend of Kay received an average aggregate score of 72/100 on Metacritic, while the DS version received "unfavorable" reviews on GameRankings.

 The remaster, Legend of Kay Anniversary, received an aggregate score of 54/100 on Metacritic.
 Dom Reseigh-Lincoln of Nintendo Life called the Switch version of the game an "unremarkable experience", and said that while it was graphically the best version of the game, camera issues were not fixed from the original, and the game had "abysmal" voice acting, with dated gameplay compared to competitors on the same platform such as Super Mario Odyssey.